sleepymalc/VSCode-LaTeX-Inkscape/README.md

  },
 ```

+#### Grammarly

+There are actually an unoffical API for Grammarly, but the functionality is not that useful if one want to use auto-correction.
+Hence, I'll leave is as a TODO for now.

 Now, the first part is over.
 Let's go to the next truly beautiful, elegant and exciting world, drawing with [Inkscape](https://inkscape.org/zh-hant/).

 ## Drawing Like a Pro - With Inkscape

 Before we go to any setup detail, let's first look at some figures I draw right after I have set this up:

 <p align="center">
 	<img src="https://github.com/sleepymalc/sleepymalc/blob/main/Vscode-LaTEx-Inkscape/jpg/inkscape_example1.png" width="500"/>